ncampono11/Getting.Cleaning.Data/README.md

 # independent tidy data set with the average of each variable for each activity and each subject.

 Grouping by subject and activity I applied the mean to all.
-Once stored in the varaible uci.final I wrote this dataset to my working directory
+Once stored in the varaible tidy.data I wrote this dataset to my working directory